tulane-cmps6730/project-biochem/README.md

 My major takeaway from this project is that working with raw, unlabeled text can be challenging!
 I had a hard time building models that accurately accomplished the task I planned.

-Ultimately, with my RNN model, I was able to achieve a sentiment analysis [binary classification] accuracy of 0.71, providing evidence that this model might be worthwhile.
+Ultimately, with my RNN model, I was able to achieve a sentiment analysis [binary classification] accuracy of 0.76, providing evidence that my efforts may have been worthwhile.

 With more time to work on this assignment, I would hope to work with more data and continue designing models from scratch [+ take the time to tune the hyperparameters correctly]